Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 Clinical Data for COVID-19

-In the COV-BARRIER trial, 1,525 hospitalized patients with COVID-19 pneumonia and an elevation in one or more inflammatory markers were randomized 1:1 to receive baricitinib 4 mg orally or placebo for up to 14 days (or until hospital discharge).
-Patients on invasive mechanical ventilation were excluded from study enrollment.
+In the COV-BARRIER trial, 1,525 hospitalized patients with COVID-19 pneumonia and an elevation in 1 or more inflammatory markers were randomized 1:1 to receive baricitinib 4 mg orally or placebo for up to 14 days (or until hospital discharge).
+Patients on mechanical ventilation were excluded from study enrollment.
 Overall, 79% of patients received corticosteroids and 19% received remdesivir.
-The primary endpoint was the proportion of patients who progressed to high-flow oxygen, noninvasive ventilation, invasive mechanical ventilation, or death by Day 28.
+The primary endpoint was the proportion of patients who progressed to high-flow oxygen, noninvasive ventilation, mechanical ventilation, or death by Day 28.
 Progression to the primary endpoint occurred among 27.8% of patients in the baricitinib arm versus 30.5% in the placebo arm (OR 0.85; 95% CI, 0.67–1.08; P = 0.18).
 All-cause mortality within 28 days, which was a key secondary endpoint, was 8.1% in the baricitinib arm and 13.1% in the placebo arm, resulting in a 38.2% reduction in mortality associated with baricitinib (HR 0.57; 95% CI, 0.41–0.78).
 The mortality difference was most pronounced in the subgroup of patients receiving high-flow oxygen or noninvasive ventilation at baseline (17.5% for baricitinib recipients vs. 29.4% for placebo recipients; HR 0.52; 95% CI, 0.33–0.80).
+However, subgroup analyses did not identify a statistically significant benefit of baricitinib versus placebo among patients receiving low-flow oxygen at baseline.
 The occurrence of adverse events, serious adverse events, serious infections, and venous thromboembolic events was comparable in the baricitinib and placebo arms.6

-Additional findings from the ACTT-2 and COV-BARRIER trials and the rationale for using baricitinib in certain hospitalized patients with COVID-19 can be found in Therapeutic Management of Hospitalized Adults With COVID-19.
+The collective data from these studies have informed the Panel’s recommendations on the use of baricitinib in hospitalized patients with COVID-19.
+The specific recommendations and additional information on the rationale can be found in Therapeutic Management of Hospitalized Adults With COVID-19.

 Please see ClinicalTrials.gov for the latest information on studies of baricitinib for the treatment of COVID-19.